Remote Access Town Meeting Refresher

 Documents & Roll Call Votes for Completed Sessions of Town Meeting:

 Belmont Town Meeting follows the procedures and law in Town Meeting Time: A Handbook of Parliamentary Law by Richard B. Johnson.
 This book can be obtained by the Massachusetts Moderators' Association, the Belmont Public Library and both retail and online booksellers.

-- Click here for the Moderator letter to Town Meeting Members describing changes to Town Meeting in 2015.
+- Moderator letter describing changes to Town Meeting in 2015.

-- Click here for the Belmont Town Meeting Member Handbook (Revised April 2015).
+- Belmont Town Meeting Member Handbook (Revised April 2015).

-- Click here for the Belmont Representative Town Meeting Acts of 1926 As Amended.
+- Belmont Representative Town Meeting Acts of 1926 As Amended.

 Electronic Voting at Town Meeting

 To view the report for Electronic Voting at Town Meeting, click here.

 Town Meeting now uses, in addition to voice voting, an Electronic Voting system utilizing a peripheral called a Response Card.
 The response cards will be handed out to Town Meeting Members before the start of Town Meeting and they must be returned at the end of the night.
 Town Meeting members will use the Electronic Voting system at the Moderator's discretion.